Quentin Groves: Professional career

+Pre-draft

 While undergoing medical tests at the NFL Combine, Groves was discovered to have Wolff–Parkinson–White syndrome, which results in him having a rapid heartbeat because of electrical impulses in the heart taking extra pathways.
 Groves told the media, "It's an extra circuit in the heart, and it speeds up your heartbeat, it's nothing too critical, but you have to take care of it."

 Often this condition can be treated with medication, however, not in all cases.
 Groves elected to have a surgical procedure called ablation, which is described as "minor".
 After the procedure Groves sent a letter to all NFL teams informing them that he was able to play, according to his doctors.
 "Some teams had questions so that's when my agent said to get it fixed", Groves said.
 "The letter said that the doctors said I was 100% healed, and I'm good."